 24 Low-Cost Sustainability Tactics for Restaurants

-The drive for greater sustainability in restaurants remains one of the industry’s hottest trends in 2022.
+The drive for greater sustainability in restaurants remains one of the industry’s hottest trends going into 2024.
 The reason?
 It’s what customers want.

-Fully 55% of U.S. consumers say they have shifted their purchase behavior to be more sustainable in the past five years.
-And research shows this trend extends to their dining choices1:
+Many U.S. consumers have shifted their purchase behavior to be more sustainable in the past five years.
+And research shows this trend extends to their dining choices:

 For many operators, however, the perceived cost of “going green” can stop them in their tracks.